rbramwell/odps/intl.en-US/User Guide/Data upload and download/Tunnel SDK/InstanceTunnel.md

  }
 ```

-**Parameters**
+For more information, see [Java-sdk-doc](https://www.javadoc.io/doc/com.aliyun.odps/odps-sdk-core/0.31.3-public).

+Parameter description:

 -   projectName: the name of the project where the specified instance resides.
 -   instanceID: the ID of the specified instance.

-**Limits**

-For data security purposes, InstanceTunnel has the following limits:
+Limits:

 -   If the number of records does not exceed 10,000, all users who have the permissions to read the specified instance can call this instance.
-This is the same as when you use a RESTful API to query data.
+This is the same for when calling a RESTful API to query data.
 -   If the number of records exceeds 10,000, only users who have the permissions to read all the source tables from which the specified instance queries data can call this instance.